Skip to the content.

 !disconn disconnect from current connection

-!Tab open a new tab on tinyTerm2
+!Tab open a new tab

 !Clear set clear scroll back buffer